-With 4th of July already behind us and summer in full swing, July will offer plenty of opportunities to soak in the sun and hang by the water before the brutal heat of August kicks in (because like it or not, it’s coming!).
+With the summer solstice very quickly approaching, July will offer plenty of opportunities to soak in the sun and hang by the water before the brutal heat of August kicks in.

 Check out glorious rooftops, cool off at beaches and pools, traipse through fields of sunflowers and lavender (ok, those are a bit outside of NYC!), and much more with our recommendations of things to do this month:

 Star Wars fans unite for something you’ve definitely never seen before!
 Empire Strips Back is taking over the Orpheum Theatre with sultry Stormtroopers, an enticing Boba Fett, and more.
 Let’s just say, the force is definitely with this production.
 Get your tickets here.

 Every July, New Yorkers look forward to one of the city’s biggest celebrations—Macy’s Fourth of July Fireworks.
 And this year, it promises to be “the most dynamic collection of animated shells ever launched during Macy’s annual spectacle.”
 The 47th annual Macy’s Fourth of July Fireworks will take place on Tuesday night, July 4, and you can find out everything you need to know here.

 Dress like royalty and head over to NYC’s Queens Ball: A Bridgerton Experience.
 Live out your rengecy-era fantasy and dress to impress the Queen as you bow before her majesty.
 Learn dances, take portrait photos, and be sure to grab a Bridgerton-inspired cocktail.
 Grab your tickets now!

 4. Get creeped out by this new Broadway thriller that will leave your heart racing